rust-lang/rust-project-goals/src/2024h2/Contracts-and-invariants.md

 Not all properties of interest can be checked/6 at runtime; similarly, not all statements can be proven true or false.

-Full functional correctness specfifications are often not economically feasiable to develop and maintain.
+Full functional correctness specifications are often not economically feasible to develop and maintain.

 We must accept limitations on both dynamic validation and static verification strategies, and must choose our approximations accordingly.